CloudLabs-Samples/EduLabs/Security-ISV/PaloAlto/01-Getting started with the PaloAlto Network Dashboard.md

 >Note: Since this is a new firewall, you cannot see much data for now.

-# Summary
-In this task you have explored about Application Command Center(ACC).

 # Task 5: The Object, Network, and Device Tabs and Security Policies